Beyond the Door (film series): Reception

+Critical response

 Home media

 Both Beyond the Door and Beyond the Door II were released on VHS through Media Home Entertainment and later re-released by their budget label Video Treasures.
 These releases were the U.S. theatrical versions displaying the Beyond the Door title cards.
 RCA/Columbia would release "Beyond the Door III" on VHS and Laserdisc.

 Code Red DVD acquired the rights to Beyond The Door for DVD.
 The 2-disc DVD set was released on 16 September 2008 and featured both the international cut (running 109 minutes) displaying the title card The Devil Within Her and the abridged U.S. theatrical cut (running 97 minutes) displaying the title card Beyond the Door.
 As single disc edition only containing the international cut was also released.
 Code red would later re-release the international cut on blu-ray.
 Arrow Video later acquired the rights and released a new Blu-ray edition in the United States and United Kingdom.
 The 2-disc release, limited to 3,000 units, features both the unabridged international cut, as well as an exclusive U.S. theatrical cut on two separate discs.
 The second disc also includes Italy Possessed, a newly commissioned feature-length documentary on Italian exorcism films.
 The Blu-ray set was released on 7 April 2020.

 Beyond the Door II was first released on DVD through Anchor Bay Entertainment.
-It was the international version with the Shock title card and poster artwork on the cover (though an chapter insert did display the Beyond the Door II promotional artwork).
+It was the international version with the Shock title card and poster artwork on the cover (though a chapter insert did display the Beyond the Door II promotional artwork).
 This same edition was later re-issued by Blue-Underground.
 Arrow Video would acquire the rights for Blu-ray release in the United States and United Kingdom and they too released the international version with the Shock title.
-Due to Beyond the Door I & III being released on Blu-ray, Arrow was notified by collectors that they would like to see a release with the Beyond the Door II title.
-Arrow obliged and released a limited edition version that came with a slip cover/"O' card featuring the U.S. Beyond the Door II title and poster artwork.
+Arrow also released a limited edition version that came with a slip cover/"O' card featuring the U.S. Beyond the Door II title and poster artwork.

 Beyond the Door III was released on Region 1 DVD by Media-Blasters sublabel Shriek Show.
 Though the box art displayed the alternate title Amok Train, the title card on the film itself reads Beyond the Door III.
 Vinegar Syndrome would later release the film on Blu-ray and features the original U.S. poster artwork and all high-definition releases contain the title card Beyond the Door III.